 If you are looking to lose some pounds, this is the best method as you will use calories to peddle your bike.
 This is due to the fact that you will experience resistance as you peddle, which translates to lost calories.

 On the other hand, with spinning, the bike is made to fit all and has a flat pedaling system.
 Although it comes with the advantage of working out from home, the downside is that you are limited in your riding position as the bike is stationary.
 Sometimes you also have to travel to find a spinning bike only to spend the next few hours sitting on immobile equipment.
+Another indoors bike type is the recumbent exercise bike which is a very good option for people who have pain in the back or for seniors.

 According to a study by the American Council on Exercise (ACE), “typical spinning class keeps you at between 75-95% of your highest heart rate;” this sounds fantastic, right?
 Maybe the biggest motivators are the increased heat in the room, the cheering on from your friends, or the stern look from your instructor.
 Either way, spinning is great for your heart.
 The downside is that with spinning, you only use your hamstring muscles.
 Since the bike helps you do most of the work, you end up burning fewer calories.